 How to choose a home security camera

-Think about where you want to put each camera; is that area subject to water ingress (in which case, look at our outdoor cameras list).
+Think about where you want to put each camera; is that area subject to water ingress (in which case, look at our best outdoor security camera list)?
 Think too about how you will power the camera?
 Some have built in batteries, others need constant power – so will need access to a socket.
 If the camera has local video storage, like a MicroSD card, be mindful of accessing that from time to time too.

 3. AI features